stackyism/spot/README.md

-# angular-seed — the seed for AngularJS apps
+# spot using angular-seed over AngularJS framework

 This is application is made over the skeleton of angular-seed.